dictionaria/iquito/raw/intro.md

 Iquito [iqu] is a language of the Zaparoan family; its sister languages include Andoa [anb] (also: Katsakáti), Arabela [arl], and Záparo [zro] (also: Zápara, Sápara).<a href="#ref1" id="1" data-toggle="tooltip" title="Omurano [omu] and Abishira [avs] have been classified as Zaparoan in some sources (e.g., Kaufman 1994), but because they exhibit no systematic similarities to Zaparoan languages, or to each other, they are most likely isolates (Michael et al., in prep.)."><sup>1</sup></a> Both Iquito and the Zaparoan family are critically endangered.
 At the time of writing in 2020, Iquito has fewer than 10 remaining fluent native speakers, the youngest of whom are in their seventies and only two of whom regularly use the language as a means of communication.
 As of 2011, Arabela had about 30 remaining speakers (Buenaño 2011); as of 2014, Záparo had only a few rememberers; and by 2009 Andoa had already fallen silent.<a href="#ref2" id="2" data-toggle="tooltip" title="Information on Andoa and Záparo language vitality is based on language documentation fieldwork by the compilers in the relevant communities (see Michael et al. 2009 and Beier et al. 2014 respectively)."><sup>2</sup></a> Community-oriented efforts to revitalize and revalorize Iquito (Beier & Michael 2018) and Záparo (e.g., Viatori & Ushigua 2007) are currently underway, however.

-Prior to encountering European diseases, missionaries, and military aggression in the late 17th century, speakers of the Zaparoan languages occupied an extensive territory in what is now northeastern Peru and eastern Ecuador.
+Prior to encountering European diseases, missionaries, and military aggression in the late 17th century, speakers of the Zaparoan languages occupied an extensive territory in what is now northwestern Peru and eastern Ecuador.
 This territory spanned from the banks of the Napo River in the north to the banks of the middle Tigre River in the south and to the upper Pastaza River basin in the west (Map 1).
 Within this region, Iquito groups occupied a large territory between the Napo and Tigre Rivers.
 Iquitos’ first major sustained interaction with the invading Europeans and their descendants was with Jesuit missionaries in the 18th century, who sought to concentrate Iquitos in a number of *reducciones*, or mission settlements, in the Nanay River basin (see Map 2).
 After the Jesuits were expelled from South America, some Iquito  families settled near the present day location of the city of Iquitos (Grohs 1974, Uriarte 1986), through which circumstance the city later got its name.

 <a href="https://cdstar.shh.mpg.de/bitstreams/EAEA0-0167-3A72-690A-0/iquito_dictionaria_zaparoan_territory.jpg"><img alt="Map of Zaparoan homelands" src="https://cdstar.shh.mpg.de/bitstreams/EAEA0-0167-3A72-690A-0/iquito_dictionaria_zaparoan_territory.jpg" width="350"/> </a>

-*Map 1.* Locations of the Napo, Pastaza, and Tigre Rivers, which define the historical territories of the speakers of Zaparoan languages.<a href="#ref3" id="3" data-toggle="tooltip" title="Details added by the compilers to a base map by Kmusser, 2008 (Own work using Digital Chart of the World and GTOPO data; CC BY-SA 3.0), https://commons.wikimedia.org/w/index.php?curid=4745680"><sup>3</sup></a>
+*Map 1.* Locations of the Napo, Tigre, and Pastaza Rivers, which define the historical territories of the speakers of Zaparoan languages.<a href="#ref3" id="3" data-toggle="tooltip" title="Details added by the compilers to a base map by Kmusser, 2008 (Own work using Digital Chart of the World and GTOPO data; CC BY-SA 3.0), https://commons.wikimedia.org/w/index.php?curid=4745680"><sup>3</sup></a>

 After a period of relative peace and liberty, Iquitos were again beset during the Rubber Boom of the late 19th and early 20th centuries, when the remaining Iquito groups were enslaved by the so-called *patrones* who controlled the local rubber trade (Santos-Granero & Barclay 2000).
 Through the triple impact of introduced diseases, missionization, and enslavement, an original Iquito population of roughly 5,000 was reduced to some 150 individuals by the 1920s.
 Yet, despite such staggering population loss, the Iquito language and many aspects of culture remained vital until the 1950s, when the combination of virulent local anti-indigenous racism and Peruvian government policies designed to ‘peruvianize’ indigenous peoples (de la Cadena 2000) — notably including aggressively anti-indigenous education policies — brought an abrupt end to natural language transmission from young parents to their children.
 Since the late 1950s, the number of Iquito speakers has dropped increasingly sharply, as the Iquito language has been replaced by Loretano Spanish [spq], a regional variety of Peruvian Spanish.